CSC-3380-Fall-2024/Precision-Notes/README.md

 Designs and Documentation:
 Documentation can be found within the "Design and Documentation" directory.
 This directory contains a UI blueprint and a design report amoong other things.

-Flashcards Functionality:
-  Android Studio Files (Ease of Access):

-  Precision-Notes\src (Flashcard)\Code Features (Flashcards)\app\src\main\java\MainActivity.kt" (This is main_activity for the Flashcard functionality.
-This contains the coded functions that allow for the flashcard mechanisms.)
-  Precision-Notes\src (Flashcard)\Code Features (Flashcards)\app\src\main\res\layout"  (This contains the layout/GUI for the flashcard functionality.)

-FormulaLib:
-  Contains a list of formulas that can be used to render latex as dragable popup windows

 Important Notes: